Restaurant Report Card: Cockroaches at a Colorado Springs Chinese restaurant

 But look on the sunny side of food safety at King’s Chef Diner.

-“Our team members are very passionate about food safety and we really believe that as a team ourselves,” said Geiser.
+“Our team members are very passionate about food safety and we really believe that as a team ourselves,” Geiser said.

 The King’s Chef story started in a little castle on Costilla Street.

-“It’s been open since 1956 so we’ve been around in Colorado Springs for quite some time,” said Geiser.
+“It’s been open since 1956, so we’ve been around in Colorado Springs for quite some time,” Geiser said.

-In over 60 years, the legacy has grown and grown, becoming even more well known with a location now on Bijou Street and another in Fountain.
+In more than 60 years, the legacy has grown and grown, becoming even more well known with a second location on Bijou Street, and now a third in Fountain.

-“We’re passionate about quality for our customers, the food safety which that passion falls along with it and again it’s like cooking for your family,” said Geiser.
+“We’re passionate about quality for our customers,” Geiser said.
+“The food safety, which that passion falls along with it, and again it’s like cooking for your family.”

 This is why King’s Chef Diner passes our Restaurant Report Card.